mixxxdj/manual/source/chapters/hardware.rst

 -----------

 .. warning:: USB microphones are not recommended for use with Mixxx.
 These
-             microphones have their own soundcard built in, which often creates complications when configuring it at the same time as a different soundcard for output.
+             microphones have their own audio interface built in, which often creates complications when configuring it at the same time as a different audio interface for output.
 Some USB microphones have headphone jacks for direct monitoring, but this directly monitored signal only includes the microphone signal without the music from Mixxx.

 Example Setups
 ==============